edeposit/marcxml_parser/docs/example/example.rst

 Highlevel getters
 -----------------

-Highlevel getters are defined by :class:`.MARCXMLQuery`:
+Here is the list of all highlevel getters are defined by :class:`.MARCXMLQuery`:

 - :meth:`.get_name`
 - :meth:`.get_subname`